-What if the care team spends more than the 20-minute minimum nonface-to-face time for 99490?

-Effective January 1, 2017, practitioners can bill CPT® 99487 for complex CCM.
-The billing rules for CCM (CPT® 99490) and complex CCM are the same, except (1) complex CCM requires 60 minutes of non-face-to-face care management services per month, as compared to 20 minutes for CCM; and (2) the beneficiary's condition must be such as to require medical decision-making of moderateto-high complexity on the part of the billing physician.
-(CMS has not yet provided guidance on how to demonstrate compliance with this requirement.)

-Is there additional reimbursement available if more than 60 minutes of non-face-to-face care management services are provided?

-CMS will pay for an add-on code, CPT® 99489, with complex CCM (CPT® 99487), for each 30-minute increment that goes beyond the initial 60 minutes of non-face-to-face care management services in a given month.

-Neither CPT® 99487 nor CPT® 99489 may be billed in the same month as CPT® 99490.
+What if the care team spends more than the 20-minute minimum non-face-to-face time for 99490?
+Effective January 1, 2017, practitioners can bill CPT 99487 for complex CCM.
+The billing rules for CCM and complex CCM are the same, except: (1) complex CCM requires 60 minutes of non-face-to-face care management services per month, as compared to 20 minutes for CCM, and (2) the beneficiary's condition must be such as to require medical decision-making of moderate-to-high complexity by the billing physician.
+Is there additional reimbursement available if more than 60 minutes of care management services are provided?
+CMS will pay for an add-on code, CPT 99489, with complex CCM (CPT 99487), for each 30-minute increment that goes beyond the initial 60 minutes of non-face-to-face care management services in a given month.
+Neither CPT 99487 nor CPT 99489 may be billed in the same month as CPT 99490 or 99491.
 What is the reimbursement for complex CCM?

-Code Non-Facility Payment Facility Payment

-99487 \$94.68 \$53.28

-99489 \$47.16 \$26.64

-What guidance is available to providers regarding complex CCM?

-All of the billing rules for CCM (CPT® 99490) apply to complex CCM, except the time and medical decision-making requirements.
+Code 99487 99489 2021 National Payment Rate (Non-Facility) \$91.77 \$43.97 2021 National Payment Rate (Facility) \$51.29 \$25.82 What guidance is available to providers regarding complex CCM? - les for CCM (CPT 99490) ap cal decision-making require ply to complex CCM, except ments.

+Principal Care Management (HCPCS G2065 and G2064)

+Does CMS reimburse for care management services for beneficiaries who have only one chronic condition?
+(PCM) furnished to that condition follo requires managen specific care.
+Whi 1, 2020, CMS reimburses for pr o beneficiaries with a single chro owing exacerbation or hospitaliz nent of total patient care, PCM f le CCM typically is furnished by urnished by specialists. onic condition to stabilize zation.
+Unlike CCM, which focuses on disease- How do the billing rules for PCM differ from CCM?
+First, PCM requires 30 minutes of care management services per month, as opposed to 20 minutes.
+CMS declined to create an add-on code to reimburse for time spent beyond 30 minutes per month providing PCM.
+The agency noted it will monitor PCM utilization to determine whether such additional reimbursement is warranted.
+Second, a practitioner billing for PCM must document in the patient's record ongoing communication and care coordination between all practitioners furnishing care to the beneficiary.
+Third, a practitioner cannot bill for interprofessional consultations or other care management services (excluding RPM) for the same beneficiary for the same time period as PCM.
+Otherwise, the same requirements apply to CCM and PCM.
+What is the reimbursement for PCM?
+PCM services furnished by clinical staff under general supervision are billed under G2065, while services furnished directly by a practitioner are billed under G2064.
+Here are the 2021 national payment amounts for these codes: Non-Facility Facility G2065 \$38.73 \$38.73 G2064 \$90.37 \$76.77

-Section 3: Care Management for RHCs and FQHCs
+Care Management for RHCs and FQHCs (HCPCS G0511)